-Severn Estuary European Marine Site Management Scheme 2018 - 2023
+Severn Estuary European Marine Site Management Scheme 2018 - 2025

 Compiled by Lucy Taylor on behalf of the Association of Severn Estuary Relevant Authorities (ASERA).
+Edited in 2023 by Katie Havard-Smith on behalf of the Association of Severn Estuary Relevant Authorities (ASERA).